facebook/zstd/zstd_compression_format.md

 ### Literals section

-Literals are compressed using huffman compression.
+Literals are compressed using Huffman prefix codes.
 During sequence phase, literals will be entangled with match copy operations.
 All literals are regrouped in the first part of the block.
 They can be decoded first, and then copied during sequence operations,